WhatsApp Image 2024-04-24 at 13.12.44

 Urgent events covered by GeoTenerife.
 Learn more about what is happening and why residents are protesting.

 Tourism in the Canary Islands has surged post-pandemic, with over 14 million foreign visitors in 2023—more than Brazil and Australia combined—and numbers projected to reach 18 million in 2024.
 Including 2 million Spanish visitors, this influx overwhelms the islands’ 2.2 million residents.
 Despite €1.17 billion in hotel investment in 2023 (the highest in Spain), most tourism income (70%) flows abroad.
 Locals face low wages (€1,200/month on average), soaring rents, and widespread poverty—one-third are at risk of social exclusion, and 65% struggle to get by.
 Frustrated by unchecked development and environmental degradation, 200,000 Canarians protested in April and several thousand again in October 2024, demanding a more sustainable tourism model that prioritises local needs and protects the islands’ fragile ecosystem.
-A third large-scale protest is being organised for May 2025 which we will be covering here on Urgent events.
+A third large-scale protest was held in May 2025 which we are covering here on Urgent events.

 Latest news